solanto/whee.py/README.md

 cd ~/Downloads/whee
 ```

-I recommend starting setup by making a virtual environment.
+I recommend starting setup by making a virtual environment for Python installs.
+This helps avoid conflicts with other Python software.

 ```shell
 python -m venv env